project-fifo/docs/chunter/installation.md

 online         Dec_31   svc:/network/chunter:default
 ```

-Once the service is running FiFO will auto-discover the node and after about a minute the SmartOS node will appear in the FiFO web browser to be managed. "chunter" will run by default on the admin NICs IP address.
-Chunter's configuration files reside in `/opt/chunter/etc`
+Once the service is running FiFO will auto-discover the node and after about a minute the SmartOS node will appear in the FiFO web browser to be managed.

+Chunter will try to guess the systems IP, it will look for a `fifo0` vnic, if this doesn't exit it will take the ip of the `admin` nic.
+If chunter registered with a wrong IP it needs to be changed in the config file, and the hypervisor reregistered.
+This can be done by [removing it](/sniffle/administration.html) and restarting chunter.